 In the Developers console, you may find the information about the data exchanged between your store or a 3rd party application with Omnisend.
-Here, you or your website developer may check if the integration was successful, and if not, what are the errors Omnisend is returning.
+Here, you or your website developer may check if the integration was successful and, if not, what errors Omnisend is returning.

 Before you start